KRFOSS/kali-docs/virtualization/install-hyper-v-guest-enhanced-session-mode/index.md

 If the [script](https://github.com/mimura1133/linux-vm-tools/blob/master/kali/2020.x/install.sh) says "**Reboot your machine to begin using XRDP**", please **shutdown the VM and close the window** of "Virtual Machine Connection".

-## Changing the Setting of the Virtual Machine.
+## Changing the Setting of the Virtual Machine

 You now need to change the **transport type** from VMBus to **HVSocket**.